zevv/npeg/README.md

 MatchResult = object
   ok: bool                   # Set to 'true' if the string parsed without errors
   matchLen: int              # The length up to where the string was parsed.
-  captures: seq[string]      # All captures in a single seq
+  captures: seq[string]      # All captures made by the pattern
   capturesJson: JsonNode     # JSON tree of parsed strings, arrays and objects
 ```